mamintoosi/Deepwalk-SSP/README.md

 # Deepwalk-SSP

 Deepwalk-SSP is a Python repository that implements a novel approach for student representation using DeepWalk, a network representation learning technique.
-The repository contains the code and data used in the paper "DeepWalk for Student Sectioning" submitted to the Knowledge-Based Systems journal.
+The repository contains the code and data used in the paper "DeepWalk for Student Sectioning".

 ![](results/random-walk-2-node40.png)